 I am human.
 I make mistakes.
 I can become distracted and pay more attention to what is going on around me than I do the pastor’s message.
-I may see a friend sitting in another section and feel I must get his or her attention, without regard for the worshipers around me or the worship I am supposed to be engaged in.
+I may see a friend sitting in another section and feel I must get his or her attention without regard for the worshipers around me or the worship in which I am supposed to be engaged.
 I no longer participate in the kind of Friday night lifestyle that would make me a hypocrite on Sunday morning, but I am no saint.
-Have I done something during the week that someone might use as their excuse?

 Some will read this and say, “Don’t worry!”
 “You cannot control what others think.”
 Others will say, “God must prepare the seeker’s heart and make it receptive.
 If He has not prepared the heart, nothing you do will make any difference.”
 Of course, they are correct, but does that mean I have no responsibility in the matter?

-Does that mean that I have no obligation to present the best face I can to visitors and other seekers?
+Does that mean I have no obligation to present the best face I can to visitors and other seekers?
 Does that mean I can act one way on Friday night and behave differently on Sunday without worrying about real or apparent conflicts?
 Does that mean I can gossip and whisper while others are trying to worship?
 Does that mean my harmful or inconsiderate actions do not make me appear hypocritical?

 Every Sunday, seekers come to my church.
 Every Sunday, some are seeking an excuse.
 I pray I am doing my best to avoid giving them one.